 The Food Therapist author Shira Lenchewski, RD, points out that it's easy for people to become overwhelmed by the sheer volume of health information available today, and that this may cause some to go to unhealthy extremes in their diet curation.
 "There are so many scare tactics out there," Lenchewski says.
 "Some of it is based on science, but [people will] pull out one piece of information, take a hardline approach, and then feel like total failures if they’re not implementing it," she says.

-Perhaps surprisingly, Dr. Bakshi notes that a "noticeable increase in consumption of supplements, herbal remedies, or probiotics," is also considered to be a sign of orthorexia.
+Dr. Bakshi notes that a "noticeable increase in consumption of supplements, herbal remedies, or probiotics," is also considered to be a sign of orthorexia.
 However, as mentioned above, it's important to note that what she's referring to is a significant increase in the number of supplements taken as well as an uptick in the obsessive thoughts that feed into drastic behavioral changes such as these.
-So no, adding a turmeric capsule to your routine doesn't mean you have an eating disorder, but relying on supplements alone for the nutrients you need may be a sign it's time to talk to your doc.
+Adding a turmeric capsule to your routine doesn't mean you have an eating disorder, but relying on supplements alone for the nutrients you need may be a sign it's time to talk to your doctor.

-All four experts agree that orthorexia can be tricky to both self-identify and treat in others, for one specific reason: Orthorexics, they say, tend to feel convinced that their way of eating is correct or even superior to other diets.
+All four experts agree that orthorexia can be tricky to both self-identify and treat in others, for one specific reason: A person with orthorexia tends to feel convinced that their way of eating is correct or even superior to other diets.
 "People who do this truly believe they're doing the right thing, they really do," says James.
 "That's where the psychology has gone haywire."
 To gauge whether or not your own mindset might signify an issue, Dr. Bakshi asks, "Have you put yourself on a nutritional pedestal and wonder how others can possibly eat the foods they eat?"

 Dr. Bakshi asks, "Have you put yourself on a nutritional pedestal?"